boazbk/tcs/lec_11_running_time.md

 Simulating a single step of $P$ will take $O(|P|)$ steps for the program $U$ where $|P|$ is the length of the description of $P$ as a string (which in particular is an upper bound on the number $t$ of variable $P$ uses).
 Hence the total running time will be $O(|P|T)$  which is $O(T)$ when suppressing constants that depend on the program $P$.

-To be a little more concrete, here is some "pseudocode" description of the program $U$:^[We use Python-like syntax in this pseudocode, but it is not valid Python code.]
+To be a little more concrete, here is some "pseudocode" description of the program $U$:

 ```python
 def U(P,x):